 One of the first things you’ll learn as a blogger is to create a mailing list no matter what your niche is.
 A blog has the ability to touch others on a personal level.
 But the next level is building a closer relationship with your followers through periodic newsletters.
 You’ll be surprised how many people actually respond to your newsletters with ideas, insight and sometimes just to thank you for your posts.
 It’s a great feeling, and you know you have a friend in your followers.
 Granted, you may not always be able to meet those in your mailing list for coffee, but they could be you life-long supporters in the online world.

 There are many events, meetups, and conferences that take place every year specifically for bloggers.
 If you are a blogger, attending conferences such as these will give you the opportunity to learn more about blogging and make tonnes of new friends with similar passion and interest.
-You can meet up with It’s All You Boo’s Founder Nadalie at her Toronto Bloggers Meet Up group.

 How to Make New Friends in Your 40s

 #1.
 Volunteer Programs

 I am not yet in my 40s but I have volunteered in several programs where I have met wonderful friends I still meet up with.

 Seek out local soup kitchens, inform your community leader or visit a senior center to get yourself involved in volunteer programs.

 The easiest way is by visiting or calling related associations.
 Let them know what you can do to help or, ask them how you can be of help.
 Most of the time, they are short of hands and are therefore grateful for your call.
 So don’t think this is a long shot.

 In my case, I knew someone connected to our local association for the blind.
 I told them I was interested to help in any way I can and I was in!